qingyuanzhao/bets.covid19/README.md

 - How to impute the missing values.
 - How to better model the dynamics (from infection, international arrival, symptom onset, initial medical visit to case confimation) recorded in the dataset.
 - How to incorporate the lockdown on 23rd of January in the model.

+## Update: February 1st

+### Major update to the dataset

+- Added cases in Hong Kong and Macau (suggested by Cindy Chen).
+- The "Hospital" column has been splitted to "Initial" and "Hospital".
+The "Initial" column record when the patient first went (or was taken) to an outpatient clinic or emergency room after developing symptoms.
+The "Hospital" column records if the patient was not admitted immediately during the first visit, when he/she was eventually admitted to an hospital. **This split has only been done for Japan, Singapore, Taiwan, Hong Kong, Macau, South Korea.**

+### New preliminary analysis

+Please click [here](https://htmlpreview.github.io/?https://github.com/qingyuanzhao/2019-nCov-Data/blob/master/Feb1.html) to view the report.
+This report **has NOT been peer-reviewed** and extra caution is required to interpret the results.